Ooskar7/hello-world/README.md

 # hello-world
 Just the beginning of my journey on github!
-I like football, all kind of sports and be doing things.
+I like reading, watching movies and doing lots of things.